 - Determined dogs can escape

 - Collars should be removed as they can get caught on the crate

-- Blankets and bedding needed to make it cosy
+- Blankets and bedding needed to make it cozy

 - Not very attractive

-- Top of crate comes off so easy to clean
+- The top of the crate comes off so easy to clean

 - More difficult to escape from